rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 The aperture is the opening, notably in lowercase "a" and "e" which has a sizeable impact on both aesthetic and readability.

+The bowl is the stroke around a curve in a letterform, such as in the "o" or "a."

-There are many, many other parts of a letterform, such as the bowl (covers curves as seen in "o"), the crossbar (horizontal line within as seen in "A" or "H"), the stem (vertical stroke as seen in "I", "H", "W"), but I'll be keeping this section brief.
+There are many, many other parts of a letterform, the crossbar (horizontal line within as seen in "A" or "H"), the stem (vertical stroke as seen in "I", "H", "W"), but I'll be keeping this section brief.

 <img src="/img/blog/posts/typography_anatomy.png" alt="typography anatomy">

 image from [material.io](https://m2.material.io/design/typography/understanding-typography.html#type-properties)

-### Typography and Copy
+### Typesetting

+(Typography and Copy)

+**Legibility**

+The measure of how easy text is to read, depends on ability to distinguish between characters, view characters together, and read a line or block of text.

+To chose a legible font, consider the x height, chose a normal character width (not condensed or extended) and weight (not light or bold).
+"Book" or "Regular" weight is best.
+Neutral fonts (fonts with less personality) are the most readable.
+High contrast fonts can result in decreased legibility due to having very thin strokes (especially Modern fonts).
+Legibility is far more important for body text than headings, as headings will be very large and readers will be drawn to them, but body text will be small and where the user spends most of their time.

+Avoid all caps fonts for legibility.
+Note that ascenders and descenders help distinguish characters.

 ##### Copies